 The seller may collect the buyers personal ID – number if there is an objective need for this to ensure identification, and such identification is necessary

 If the seller wishes to use the buyers personal information for other purposes, such as sending the buyer advertisements or information beyond that which is necessary to complete the deal, the seller must get the buyers consent at the point of entering into the deal.
 The seller must give the buyer information regarding how/to what end the personal information will be used, and who shall be using it.
 The buyer’s consent must be given of his or her own volition as a result of an active action on the buyers part, such as putting a checkmark in a box.

-The buyer shall easily be able to contact the seller, for instance via telephone or email, if he or she has questions regarding the sellers use of personal information, or if he or she wishes that the seller deletes or changes the personal information.
+The buyer shall easily be able to contact the seller.
+For instance via telephone or email, if he or she has questions regarding the sellers use of personal information, or if he or she wishes that the seller deletes or changes the personal information.

 17. Conflict resolution

-The parties shall intend to resolve disputes amicability.
+The parties shall intend to resolve disputes amicably.
 The buyer may contact The Consumer council for help regarding a dispute with the seller.
 If an amicable solution may not be reached after mediation in The Consumer Council, the parties may enquire that The Consumer Council put forth the dispute to the Consumer Dispute Council/Committee.
 13. Decisions reached by The Consumer Dispute Council/ Committee are legally binding four weeks after announcement.
 Prior to the decision being legally binding, the parties may, by sending a subpoena to The Consumer Dispute Council, put the decision forth to the District Court.

 1. See act as of 19th of June 1969 nr 66 regarding VAT § 16.

 2. A credit card is a payment card where the payment/ settlement for the purchase happens after the fact, by the credit card company (credit provider) sending the cardholder an invoice demanding payment.